Youssif22/TripAdvisor-Reviews-Sentimental-Analysis/README.md

 # TripAdvisor-Reviews-Sentimental-Analysis
 A notebook for the TripAdvisor 2023 Reviews Dataset applying sentimental analysis.

-Created a documented comments in the code
+- Created a documented comments in the code

-Cleaned the dataset of any null values
+- Cleaned the dataset of any null values

-A plot showing the reviews counts
+- created a plot showing the reviews counts

-Classified the data into Negative, Positive and Neutral reviews
+- Classified the data into Negative, Positive and Neutral reviews

-created function for preproccecing the data to clean the texts of any noises like the comma, puncituations, special characters, digits etc..
+- created function for preproccecing the data to clean the texts of any noises like the comma, puncituations, special characters, digits etc..

-Transformed the texts to a numeric measure for the Model
+- Transformed the texts to a numeric measure for the Model

-Used a LogisticRegression Model to predict the user reviews and reached an accuracy of nearly 90%
+- Used a LogisticRegression Model to predict the user reviews and reached an accuracy of nearly 90%